DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ![Blank Usage](blank.png)

-Simply right click on the box and select Rfresh Skin and you should see data flowing in.
+Simply right click on the box and select Refresh Skin and you should see data flowing in.

 ## Note about usage display and ABB's API.
 I have found in practice that the data available from Aussie Broadband can be up to 1 hour old (despite claims that it refreshes every 15 minutes).
 If you log onto my Aussie or use the mobile app, you will see the same data being reported in the app as in this skin.
 It is just the way the ABB API works and nothing can be done about this in the skin or any other usage meter.